 This topic depicts issues, related to using real numbers, while manipulating FIX messages, as well as solutions for the issues, are offered by the FIX Engine.

 FIX Protocol supposes FIX messages that exchange using 'tag=value' presentation.
 Except special cases, field value is a text-based, so regular presentation of real numbers with decimal point is used:

 Interface of the OnixS::FIX::Message class that encapsulates primary operations over FIX fields for a FIX message, offers a few overloads, allowing users to setup field values of native language types like int, long and double.
 The field value setup function-member converts the value of a primitive type into its string presentation using natural transformation.

-However, for native types like float and double there's no unambiguous transformation available.
-That's because double values usually have no finite presentation due to limitation of data type.
+However, for native types like float and double, there's no unambiguous transformation available.
+That's because double values usually have no finite presentation due to the limitation of the data type.

 In particular, assume the following initialization of a variable of double type is executed: